mmertama/Gempyre/README.md

 Q: Why Bempyre::Bitmap merge is not working?</br>
 A: You are likely mergin on uninitialized bitmap.
 Gempyre::Bitmap(width, height) or Gempyre::Bitmap::create(width, height) does not initialize bitmap data, therefore it's alpha channel can be zero and bitmap is not drawn.
-To initialize the bitmap, call Gempyre::Bitmap::draw_rect(0, 0, width, height, Gempyre::Color::White) after the construction.
+To initialize the bitmap, use Gempyre::Bitmap::Bitmap(0, 0, width, height, Gempyre::Color::White), or draw a rectangle to fill the Bitmap, after the construction.

 ## Example